© Crown copyright 2019

-We will build upon our world-leading animal welfare standards after we leave the EU.
-We will do this in part by developing publicly-funded schemes for English farmers to provide animal welfare enhancements beyond the regulatory baseline – ones that are valued by the public and not sufficiently provided by the market.
+We aim to build upon our world-leading animal welfare standards.
+We’ll do this in part by developing publicly-funded schemes for English farmers to provide animal welfare enhancements beyond the regulatory baseline – ones that are valued by the public and not sufficiently provided by the market.

 As part of these schemes, we are exploring the option of an animal welfare grants programme to provide one-off payments to help farmers move beyond our already world-class baseline standards.
 The grants could cover investment in equipment, infrastructure, technology or training and innovation.

-We are also exploring a payment by results scheme, under which we will reward farmers with on-going payments if they sign up to and achieve animal welfare enhancements above the baseline.
+We’re also exploring a payment by results scheme, under which we’ll reward farmers with on-going payments if they sign up to and achieve animal welfare enhancements above the baseline.
 The enhancements will be evidence based, clearly defined, measurable and have positive impacts on animal health and welfare.

-Finally, we are looking at ways to ensure that consumers have a clear understanding of animal welfare standards and can identify those standards easily when purchasing products.
+Finally, we’re looking at ways to ensure that consumers have a clear understanding of animal welfare standards and can identify those standards easily when purchasing products.
 We’ll keep farmers updated on when these initiatives will be introduced.

 We want to support increased productivity so that our future farming system thrives, and so that our environment is managed in a sustainable way.
 During the agricultural transition period, we plan to offer financial assistance for those wanting to invest in equipment, technology, and infrastructure, which would help them improve productivity, manage the environment sustainably, and provide other public goods.